-One unit from the three categories above and a computer science flex credit may be taken in the place of a third science credit.
+- An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.

-- Civics one-half (1/2) unit
+- Civics one-half (1⁄2) unit

 - World history, one (1) unit

 - American History, one (1) unit

 - Other social studies one-half (1⁄2) unit

-Note: While one-half (1⁄2) unit is required for graduation, no more than one (1) unit may be applied toward fulfilling the necessary units to graduate.
+Note: While one-half (1/2) unit is required for graduation, no more than one (1) unit may be applied toward fulfilling the necessary units to graduate.

 Economics - one half (1⁄2) unit - dependent upon the licensure of the teacher teaching the course, this can count toward the required three (3) social studies credits or the six (6) required Career Focus elective credits.
-Fine Arts: one-half (1⁄2) unit